Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Notre Dame Stats and Trends

-- Notre Dame has played nine games, with six wins against the spread.

-- So far this season, the Fighting Irish have been installed as favorites by a 5.5-point margin or more five times and are 3-2 ATS in those games.
+- The Fighting Irish are 3-2 ATS when favored by 5.5 points or more this season.

-- Notre Dame has gone over the point total in 55.6% of its opportunities this year (five times over nine games with a set point total).
+- Notre Dame's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- When Notre Dame puts up more than 30.8 points, it is 5-2 against the spread and 7-0 overall.
+- Notre Dame is 5-2 against the spread and 7-0 overall in games when it puts up more than 30.8 points.

 - This year, the Fighting Irish have turned the ball over 11 times, two more than the Cavaliers' takeaways (9).